ClericPy/torequests/doc/document.md

     - return self.result(self._timeout) of raise TimeoutError
         this version will not catch TimeoutError an return None
 ```

 ## Async / threads

 > to convert a function asynchronous

+Warning: do not use Async/threads with functions which will never stop, this will make main threads unable to quit.

 ```python
 Async(f, n=None, timeout=None)